 If you are a First or Business Class traveller you may have access to the lounge listed below.
 For more information, check the airline’s web site.

-- Hotel Aces del Dorado – (10 minutes from the airport) Airport shuttle is available. » Check Rates
+- Hotel Habitel – Free airport shuttle is available. » Check Rates

-- Movich Buro 26 Hotel – (5 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Movich Buro 26 Hotel – Free airport shuttle is available. » Check Rates

-- Courtyard by Marriott Bogota Airport – (5 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Courtyard by Marriott Bogota Airport – Free airport shuttle is available. » Check Rates

-To see more options there is a list of hotels near Bogota Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Bogota Airport that can be sorted by price, distance, traveller rating and popularity.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside in both terminals.

 Banking Services – Several banks offer full-service banking landside on the Departures and Arrivals levels of the Main Terminal.
 Hours: unknown.

-Beauty Salon – If you slept in the airport, but don’t want to look like you did, try Peluquería El Dorado on the 2nd floor Departures area (landside).
+Beauty Salon – If you slept in the airport but don’t want to look like you did, try Peluquería El Dorado.
+Location: T2, Departures (landside).

-Currency Exchange – Several currency exchange counters available: Aerocambios (Main Terminal, landside, Arrivals 1st floor and International Concourse, airside, Departures 2nd floor) • Cambios Alcansa (Main, landside, Arrivals 1st floor and International, airside, Arrivals 1st floor) • Globo (International, landside, Arrivals 1st floor) • Money Exchange (Main, landside, Arrivals 1st floor) • Cambios Güendi (Main, landside, Arrivals 1st floor).
+Currency Exchange – Several currency exchange counters available: Aerocambiar (Terminal 1, Landside) • Aerocambios (Main Terminal, landside, Arrivals 1st floor and International Concourse, airside, Departures 2nd Floor) • Cambios Alcansa (Terminal 1, Landside) • Globo Cambio (Terminal 1, landside, Arrivals 1st floor) • Cambios Güendi (Terminal 1, landside, Arrivals 1st floor).

-Duty Free & Shopping – Duty-free shopping is available, as well as a good selection of shops selling everything, from leather goods and souvenirs to Colombian emeralds and coffee!
+Duty-Free & Shopping – Duty-free shopping and a good selection of shops selling everything from leather goods and souvenirs to Colombian emeralds and coffee are available!

-Luggage Carts – Self-service luggage carts are available for a refundable deposit of $4.000 or US$2.
+Luggage Carts – Need a hand with your bags?
+Self-service luggage carts are available for a refundable deposit of COP4.000 or US$1.
+Location: Baggage Claim Area.

-Luggage Storage & Lockers – Store your luggage at the Guarda Equipaje for a fixed rate of $15.000.
-Location: T1, landside, 1st Floor, next to Hertz Rent-A-Car.
+Luggage Storage & Lockers – Store your luggage for a fixed rate of COP15.000/12 hours.
+Location: Landside, First Floor • Airside, Gate 1.
 Hours: Open 24 hours.

-Mobile Charging – A reader tells us that you can charge your phones at the airport’s Zyrope Café-Bar (Terminal 1, 2nd and 3rd floor locations).
-Power outlets can be found near the bar areas and you can sign in for 30 minutes of free WiFi while you charge.
+Mobile Charging – A reader tells us you can charge your phones at the airport’s Zyrope Café-Bar (Terminal 1, 2nd and 3rd floor locations).
+Power outlets can be found near the bar areas, and you can sign in for 30 minutes of free WiFi while you charge.